 - Running distance: 100-200 yards (if you don’t push it)

 - Blood trail: brown, possibly with green streaks or bits of food

 The 4 Best Bowhunting Shots to Make

 When the deer is turned at a 90-degree angle so you can see its entire flank, this is a broadside shot.
 This is usually the easiest and best for beginners because it provides the biggest target.

-To hit the heart or lungs with a broadside shot, you should aim just below the point of the shoulder bone about one-third up the deer’s flank.
-Even if you don’t hit this point exactly, any point just behind the shoulder should hit the lungs.
+To hit the heart or lungs with a broadside deer, you should aim just below the point of the shoulder bone about one-third up the deer’s flank.
+Even if you don’t hit this aiming point exactly, any point just behind the shoulder should hit the lungs.
 An even more inaccurate shot is still likely to at least hit the liver or vital digestive organs.

 Many hunters simply wait until the deer is situated broadside to take a shot.
 Most targets are oriented this way, and it’s how most people feel the most comfortable.
 If you’re a beginner, this is probably a good idea.
 However, as your accuracy improves, there are several other shots you can make that still allow you to hit vital organs.

 If a deer is “quartering away,” this means that it’s oriented at a 45-degree angle from broadside with its head facing away from you.
 In other words, it’s positioned diagonally to you.
 It may be moving or standing still.

 In these positions, you will need to make a quartering away shot.
 You can still see the flank of your quarry, but the “kill zone” around the heart and lungs will be smaller since it’s at an angle.
 Like with a broadside shot, you’ll aim behind the shoulder about a third of the way up.